RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

 USING (segment)
 ORDER BY Difference DESC;
 ```
+### Segment Growth Insights
+**Insight**:
+This analysis uncovers which segments experienced the most significant growth in terms of unique products between 2020 and 2021.
+Understanding segment growth helps in focusing resources on high-growth areas, improving product offerings, and making strategic decisions about future investments.

 ## 5. Cost Extremes in Manufacturing
 **Objective**: Identify products with the highest and lowest manufacturing costs.